Brunamark/BrunaMark/README.md

 ### Hello!
 I'm Bruna Markowisk 🖥️

-I'm focused on sharing my knowledge with other Devs and frequently publishing my repositories so that I can make a difference in the learning of the community.
+I'm a Software Engineer student and I'm focused on study fullstack.
 I'd like to invite you to see my projects and feel free to contact me if you want!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bruna-markowisk-848384184/)